Inoculation: Etymology

 The term inoculate entered medical English through horticultural usage meaning to graft a bud from one plant into another.
 It derives from Latin in- 'in' + oculus 'eye' (and by metaphor, 'bud').
 (The term innocuous is unrelated, as it derives from Latin in- 'not' + nocuus 'harmful'.)

 Origins

 Inoculation originated as a method for the prevention of smallpox by deliberate introduction of material from smallpox pustules from one person into the skin of another.
 The usual route of transmission of smallpox was through the air, invading the mucous membranes of the mouth, nose, or respiratory tract, before migrating throughout the body via the lymphatic system, resulting in an often severe disease.

 In contrast, infection of the skin usually led to a milder, localized infection – but, crucially, still induced immunity to the virus.
 This first method for smallpox prevention, smallpox inoculation, is now also known as variolation.
-Inoculation has ancient origins, and the technique was known in India, Africa, and China.
+Inoculation has ancient origins, and the technique was known in Africa, China, Circassia and India.